-(Da: Benhabib, S. (2006) I diritti degli altri.
-Stranieri, residenti, cittadini, Trad. it.
-S. De Petris, Milano: Raffaello Cortina Editore, pp. 115-117)
+(From: Benhabib, S. (2006) I diritti degli altri.
+Stranieri, residenti, cittadini, Transl. by S. De Petris, Milano: Raffaello Cortina, pp. 115-117)

-11.6 Translating a Literary Text (1): Postcolonial Fiction
+11.6 Translating Literary Texts (1): Postcolonial Fiction

 Whether prose or poetry, drama or scientific discourse, each is "an 'instantiation' of the linguistic system" and therefore may be studied as one would any kind of language, in terms of the linguistic resources that contribute to the realization of its 'meaning potential'.
 (Halliday & Webster 2002: 85)